 - Identify the rust area, clean what you can.

 - Create a detailed plan ensuring what you remove will not damage further.

 - Cut away and remove as much damaged area as you need to ensure replacement material will be properly secured.

-- Using wire brushes, metal grinders remove remaining rust to prepare for welding of new material.
+- Using wire brushes, metal grinders remove the remaining rust to prepare for the welding of new material.

 - Additional metal may be required to brace structures- prepare for welding.

 - Test fit replacement metal, cutting, and fitting as necessary.